iCliniq Logo

 • Maintenance phase.

 1) Cyclophosphamide, combined with glucocorticoids, is used in the induction phase.
 In addition, intravenous administration of Prednisolone (pulse steroid) is frequently given before oral intake of glucocorticosteroid.
 Rituximab, glucocorticoids, Azathioprine, and Methotrexate are other drugs used to treat GPA.
-Clinical trials have proved Rituximab is effective in preventing relapses compared to Cyclophosphamide.
-In moderate cases, Methotrexate in combination with glucocorticoids can be used.
+Clinical trials have proven that Rituximab is more effective in preventing relapses an Cyclophosphamide.
+In moderate cases, Methotrexate in combination with glucocorticoids can be used

 2) The maintenance phase is started when the signs and symptoms disappear (usually after three to six months of the induction phase).
 Rituximab, Azathioprine, and Methotrexate are used in the maintenance phase.